thebrisklab/ABIDE_Preprocessing/README.md

 ### Get a list of all subject numbers in each study

+Navigate to the script folder.
 Run the code `gen_subjList.R`.
 The goal is to get a `subjList.txt` file containing the subject numbers.
 Should change the path in the code accordingly.

 ### The code for fmriprep